 Working in cooperation with the White House Domestic Policy Council and the Office of First Lady Michelle Obama, the Institute of Museum and Library Services (IMLS) is the lead federal agency on this project.
-The initiative originally developed though a collaboration among the American Association of Museums, (AAM) the Association of Children’s Museums (ACM), and the American Public Gardens Association (APGA) has now been broadened to include, the Association of African American Museums (AAAM) the Association of Art Museum Directors (AAMD), Association of Science Technology Centers (ASTC) , American Association for State and Local History (AASLH), and the Association of Zoos and Aquariums (AZA), and the Association of Nature Center Administrators (ANCA).
+The initiative originally developed though a collaboration among the American Alliance of Museums (AAM), the Association of Children’s Museums (ACM), and the American Public Gardens Association (APGA) has now been broadened to include, the Association of African American Museums (AAAM), the Association of Art Museum Directors (AAMD), Association of Science Technology Centers (ASTC), American Association for State and Local History (AASLH), Association of Zoos and Aquariums (AZA), and the Association of Nature Center Administrators (ANCA).

-When does the program begin?
+When did the program begin?
 How long will it last?

 What is the role of the association partners?

 National, regional, and state museum and garden associations can play a significant leadership role in this effort.
-First, they can sign on as official partners and be listed as such on the IMLS Web site.
+First, they can sign on as official partners and be listed as such on the IMLS website.
 Second, they can encourage their membership to participate in the program.
-Sservice organizations have the power to bring this important effort to diverse populations.
+Service organizations have the power to bring this important effort to diverse populations.
 For example, while nearly one in three children in America are overweight or obese, the numbers are even higher in African American and Hispanic communities, where nearly 40% of the children are overweight or obese.
-The Association of African American Museums (AAAM) will play a significant role in reaching this at-risk population.

 How many people will be reached by this effort?

-With 850 million visits, and two-thirds of adult Americans visiting museums and gardens each year, these institutions have the ability to reach millions of children and their families with messages about how to fight obesity.
+With 35,000 museums, 850 million visits, and two-thirds of adult Americans visiting museums and gardens each year, these institutions have the ability to reach millions of children and their families with messages about how to live healthier lives.
 If museums and gardens incorporate healthy messages into their online exhibits and programs, these messages could be viewed an additional 542 million times each year through virtual visits.
 The use of social media can also expand the reach of this program exponentially.

 This program is a collaboration supported by IMLS and the partnering organizations.
-IMLS supports many museum projects that provide important health messages to children and their parents and caregivers through Museum for America and National Leadership Grants.
+IMLS supports many museum projects that provide important health messages to children and their parents and caregivers through IMLS funding opportunities.

 My museum or garden is already focused on creating healthy environments for children and their families.
 How can I get involved?

 Many institutions are already promoting physical activity and healthy eating.
 Getting involved with Let’s Move!
 Museums & Gardens is a tremendous way to highlight these existing efforts.
-After signing up as an official participant, you’d be required to report on how many visitors have benefitted from the program and on the number of participants in your relevant programs.
+Sign up now!

 Who is determining whether our food service options are considered "healthy"?